In a previous post, we covered some basic topics like the Personal Qualities of a Worship Leader. Now it’s time to cover how to lead worship.

 How To Lead Worship Team Members

 Leading is a calling that we answer in various and diverse forms.
-Learning how to lead worship involves leading a team.
+Learning how to lead worship involves leading and training a team.

 The influence of a positive leader is powerful, impactful, meaningful, lasting, and creative while shaping indelible impressions on the lives of others.
 Can you recall when a leader had this impact on your life?